rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/ReceivingSample.md

 ### Webservice Response

-The webservice will receive the message and need to return a InboundResponse message which contains a receipt identification that must be stored by the sender in order to have the confirmation of the receiver.
+The webservice will receive the message and need to return an InboundResponse message which contains a receipt identification that must be stored by the sender in order to have the confirmation of the receiver.

 ```xml
 <soap:Envelope xmlns:soap="http://schemas.xmlsoap.org/soap/envelope/">